Badwolf369/CS260/Final Project/README.md

 ---
 ## Struct *vertex*
+A blob of data which, when combined with other vertices, contains all of the data in the graph.
 ### Variables
 **int** *value* = 0;
 The integer value contained within the vertex.
 Depending on the use of the graph there can be as many or as little values in each vertex as needed.